bradygrapentine/tamagotchi-front-end/README.md

 <!-- DONE -->

-- add death date to API and adjust headstones to include birthday - death date

 <!-- - work on contrasting make buttons a darker pink and boxes around white text darker teal to improve contrast, make p text darker as well -->

 <!-- DONE -->

-- DRY process with JS
-- clean up css

     <!-- - Once you have successfully deployed your application: Use the Insomnia app to work with your API.
 At a minimum, use your API endpoints to create and list your Pets